gufomarin/gufomarin.github.io/content/about/_index.md

 tags: ["about", "cv"]
 ---

-I'm a software engineer with a background in networking and programming.
-Passionate about open source software, command line applications, programming languages and operating systems.\
+Hello, I'm a software engineer with a background in networking and programming, passionate about open source software and programming languages.\
-My mission is to contribute to the development of future software infrastructure.\
 [Curriculum vitae](marincv.pdf)